justin-napolitano/create_deploy_cloud_run_job/index.md

   - docker image deployment
   - gcp automation
 seoOptimized: true
+topicFamily: automation
+topicFamilyConfidence: 1
+topicFamilyNotes: >-
+  The post details a Bash script that automates building, pushing, deploying, and executing Google Cloud Run jobs using Google Cloud Build and Container Registry.
+This matches the 'Automation' family description perfectly, as it focuses on automating deployment workflows.
 ---

 # Technical Overview: Automating Cloud Run Job Deployment with Bash and Google Cloud Build